Top Reads For Salespeople

 For beginners, the first thing you must master is how to be productive.
 If you can’t keep yourself busy for the workday, you will have no career in sales.
 Any decent salesperson is constantly generating leads, following up, making cold calls, networking, and closing deals.
 There is no room for slack in this industry; here are the four books that will help you keep up.

 1. How to Win Friends & Influence People, by Dale Carnegie

 This book is an absolute classic and a must-read for any sales professional.
 You are already behind if you haven’t heard of this book yet.
 Maintaining a productive work day means keeping potential and existing clients in the loop at all times.
 You can achieve this by understanding the dynamics of human communication and social etiquette.
 The stronger your connections, the bigger your network will become.
 This will open you up to all kinds of opportunities that will keep you busy.
 If you haven’t yet, pick up this book immediately.

 Check it out – How To Win Friends And Influence People

 2. The UltraMind Solution, by Mark Hyman M.D.

-The UltaMind Solution is not a a sales book at all, in fact it has absolutely nothing to do with sales.
-However, the issue here is productivity, and Mark’s book will unlock level of energy within you that you never would have thought possible before.
-By making a few simple changes to your diet you can achieve almost superhuman levels of energy in your day to day life.
-Any salesperson that is willing to commit to their career needs all the energy they can get.
+The UltaMind Solution is not a sales book at all; in fact, it has absolutely nothing to do with sales.
+However, the issue here is productivity, and Mark’s book will unlock a level of energy within you that you would never have thought possible.
+By making a few simple changes to your diet, you can achieve almost superhuman levels of energy in your day-to-day life.
+Any salesperson willing to commit to their career needs all the power they or they can get.
 Mastering this book will put you head and shoulders above even the most experienced salespeople in your field.

 Check it out – The UltraMind Solution